crafkin/simple-tools-for-research/README.md

 # simple-tools-for-research
 This respository contains simple tools I use for research workflow.
-Your mileage may vary.
+Your mileage may vary!

 ## JS code for Qualtrics
 I have a number of Qualtrics Javascript hacks for use in surveys.
 Extended details [here](q-js/README.md).

-Thanks to my collaborators (especially Jenna Anders) and ChatGPT for these.

 ## Splitting PDFs
 When presenting busy experiment design visualizations in a presentation, it is useful to have the visualization populate sequentially.
 I first create the design visualization in Powerpoint or Google Slides.
 Then I create different slides that gradually reveal the whole design visualization by deleting elements and saving them as new slides.
 Then I export to a PDF.